githubhenrykoo/AI-Sprint/offline/Team_Structure_and_Rules_Guide.md

 - **GitHub Discussions**: For team coordination and decision-making
 - **Telegram Group**: For real-time communication during hackathon
 - **Google Calendar**: For scheduling and deadline management
+- **NotebookLM**: For collaborative research, documentation synthesis, and AI-assisted knowledge management

 ### **Individual Learning Documentation Framework**